OmarMinawi3/Hackfest2019Teaser/README.md

 <br><br>
 It is not required for students to complete the entire teaser challenge.
 Successful candidates will be chosen based on their submitted documentation.<br><br>Ensure to document and explain your thought process/methodology, including the reasoning behind your selected methods and the intended goal.
 The document should describe your process in depth, and include a small paragraph as to why you should be selected/would like to attend HackFest.<br><br>

-Please submit your documentation file as a pdf to the contacts below by the due date.
+Please submit your documentation file as a pdf to the contacts below by <b>October 18th</b>.
 Ensure to CC all 3 Netsoc executives.

 <h3>Your Netsoc point of contacts are:
   <ul>